 An emerging technology that could have a significant impact on the Illinois power market as well as the IPA's future procurement plans involves energy storage, in particular, lithium-ion (Li-ion) battery storage integrated with solar PV distributed generation.
-The Agency's 2016 Annual Report: The Costs and Benefits of Renewable Resource Procurement included an update on the development of the energy storage technology.89 Based on storage data compiled by the U.S. Department of Energy, as of the end of 2016, there were 47 operational battery-based storage systems with a total capacity of 275.3 megawatts ("MW") operating in PJM and 14 projectprojects totaling 22.4 MW operating in MISO7; the majority of these projectprojects in terms of capacity were utility scale storage projects.
-Illinois was listed as having 14 projects with 135 MW in operation.90
+The Agency's 2016 Annual Report: The Costs and Benefits of Renewable Resource Procurement included an update on the development of the energy storage technology.
+Based on storage data compiled by the U.S. Department of Energy, as of the end of 2016, there were 47 operational battery-based storage systems with a total capacity of 275.3 megawatts ("MW") operating in PJM and 14 projects totaling 22.4 MW operating in MISO; the majority of these projects in terms of capacity were utility scale storage projects.
+Illinois was listed as having 14 projects with 135 MW in operation.

 While utility scale energy storage technology continues to be developed and deployed, distributed solar PV integrated with distributed storage offers significant potential to enhance the benefits and spur the development of solar distributed generation.
 However, the costs of Li-ion batteries for use with distributed solar PV systems such as residential rooftop solar while declining on the average of 23% annually from 2010 to 2015, remain high relative to the value proposition for residential and small commercial solar PV applications.
-Fi Li-ion battery costs for distributed generation applications are forecast to continue to decline with a large stepwise decline anticipated as the Tesla "giga-factory" producing the 14 kWh Powerwall battery for residential applications becomes fully operational in 2020.
-It is too early to forecast the impact on load forecasts associated with distributed solar PV integrated with battery storage, and the Agency notes that while Public Act 99-0906 will encourage the development of distributed solar PV, there are not clear provisions in Illinois law to encourage the adoption of integrated storage technologies.
-The Agency plans to continue to monitor the development of this technology as well as the utility scale energy storage market in the coming years.
+Solar Development of decline with a large stepwise decline anticipated as the Tesla "giga-factory" producing the 14 kWh Powerwall battery